 Our Story

-A short history of the Minnesota Youth Ski League as we celebrate our first 25 years!
-Written in 2018.
+A short history of the Minnesota Youth Ski League as seen through our six skill-level model.

 Level One: First Steps